 Defense Base Act Spinal Cord Injuries

-If you or a loved one are a civilian defense contractor and have a serious spinal cord injury; the injury is covered under the Defense Base Act.
-You are understandably concerned about you and your family’s future.
+If you or a loved one are a civilian defense contractor and have a serious spinal cord injury that was caused by their work overseas; the injury is covered under the Defense Base Act.
+This means that your spinal injury can entitle you to medical and financial benefits.

 You have to first make a request from the Defense Base Act insurance company for authorization for such treatment.
 You should always make your request in writing.
-You can email a request to the Defense Base Act insurance company of your request and send a copy to yourself in order to prove that you did so.
+You can email a request to the Defense Base Act insurance company and then send a copy to yourself in order to prove that you did so.

 Spinal Cord Injuries and Permanent Disability

-Spinal injuries under the Defense Base Act are unscheduled injuries.
+Spinal injuries under the Defense Base Act are labeled as “unscheduled injuries”.
 Permanent disability under the DBA for unscheduled injuries is a wage loss concept.
 You need to compare your Average Weekly Wage before your injury to your Average Weekly Wage after your injury.
-In other words you are comparing your pre-injury earnings to your post-injury earnings.
+In other words, you are comparing your pre-injury earnings to your post-injury earnings.

-When you are talking about a serious spinal injury, they are almost always going to have a permanent and total disability.
+When you are talking about a serious spinal injury, you are almost always going to have a permanent and total disability.

-This doesn’t mean the insurance company is going to agree to pay you the maximum compensation rate.
+But, this doesn’t always mean the insurance company is going to agree to pay you the maximum compensation rate.
 DBA insurance companies may fight your Average Weekly Wage, which may have a big impact on your disability benefits.

 Quadriplegia is caused by damage to the cervical spinal cord segments at levels C1-C8.
-Damage to the spinal cord is usually caused by an an injury to the spinal vertebrae in the cervical section of the spinal column.
+Damage to the spinal cord is usually caused by an injury to the spinal vertebrae in the cervical section of the spinal column.
 The injury to the structure of the spinal cord is known as a lesion.
-This may result in the loss of partial or total function in all four limbs, meaning the arms and the legs.
+This may result in the loss of partial or total function in all of the arms and legs.

 Paraplegia due to a spinal cord injury results in an impairment in motor or sensory function of the lower half of a person's body.
 The condition occurs due to damage to the cellular structure of the spinal cord within the spinal canal.